Stuycs-K/project03-final-09-liuj-pangr/README.md

 ## Some Behaviors of note:
 DEFAULT MAX PLAYERS: 8
 You can start a tournament with any amount of players less than/equal to max.

-You should be able to add more players to the game by changing the size of list in line 26 of server.c
+You should be able to add more players to the game by changing the number in Line 2 of server.c

 If the game ends up resulting in an odd number of players, the last player to participate will get a free pass, skipping to the next phase after inputting their response.

 NOTE: AS LONG AS CLIENTS FOLLOW INSTRUCTIONS ON THE TERMINAL, THERE SHOULDN'T BE ISSUES.